Nexedi/jio/docs/manage_documents.rst

 -------------------

 A document is an association of metadata and attachment(s).
-The metadata is the set of properties of the document and the attachments are the binaries of the content of the document.
+The metadata is the set of properties of the document and the attachments are binary (or text) objects that represent the content of the document.

-In jIO, metadata is just a dictionary with keys and values (JSON object), and attachments are just simple strings.
+In jIO, the metadata is a dictionary with keys and values (a JSON object), and attachments are simple strings.

 .. code-block:: javascript